How many circuits determine an oriented matroid?: The hypercube and the complete graph

 \section{The hypercube and the complete graph}

-In this section we determine $\cc, \ccc, \bc$, and $\cbc$ for the class of hypercubes and complete graphs.
+In this section we determine $\cc, \ccc, \bc$, and $\cbc$ for the class of hypercubes and complete graphs, where $Q_n$ is the \emph{$n$-dimensional hypercube} consisting of vertices $\{0,1\}^n$ connected by an edge whenever they differ in exactly one coordinate.
 We will make use of some lemmas of the previous section and prove some bounds to be tight.
 The next result for odd $n$ shows that the lower bounds in Theorem~\ref{thm:edgevertexbound} and Lemma~\ref{lem:makeconnected} can indeed be attained:

 \begin{theorem} For every $n\geq 3$ we have \end{theorem} \begin{proof} For the upper bound if $n$ is even we use that by~\cite{Als-90} the edges of $Q_n$ can be partitioned into $\frac{n}{2}$ Hamiltonian cycles, which proves $\cc(Q_n)=\frac{n}{2}$ in this case.
 Clearly, since this is a partition into Hamiltonian cycles no connected covering with $\frac{n}{2}$ cycles exists.
 Now take a bond $X$ corresponding to a change in one coordinate of $Q_n$.
 Since $X$ is a bond all Hamiltonian cycles have to intersect it.
 Now, since the coordinate corresponding to $X$ can be switched at any vertex of $Q_n$, $X$ is a perfect matching.
 Therefore $X$ can be extended to a Hamiltonian cycle, which intersects all the others, see~\cite{Fin-07}.
 This concludes the case $n$ even.